ngrande/rmv-pi/README.md

 # RMV-Pi
 A Pi terminal to display the next trains for the train stations near you.

+## RMV data access
+This is just the display script for the raspberry pi but in order to work it requires yet another script: [rmv-terminal](https://github.com/ngrande/rmv-terminal/)

 ## Setup
 To install everything simply call `./setup.sh` (note: this requires sudo rights)